marya314/git-interview-baseline/README.md

 ## Overview

-This lesson will show you how to use git in a collaborative setting when working with various projects and other developers.
+This lesson will show you how to use git in a collaborative setting.
 We'll cover the most common git commands and the situations in which you will use them.

 ## Objectives

 1. Create a new branch for your repository with `git branch` or `git checkout -b`.
 2. Checkout branches with `git checkout`.
 3. Make commits within a branch.
+4. Merge local branches with `git merge`.
-4. Update branches from remotes with `git fetch`.
+5. Update branches from remotes with `git fetch`.
-5. Merge updated remote branches with `git merge`.
+6. Merge updated remote branches with `git merge`.
-6. Update and merge remote branches with `git pull`.
+7. Update and merge remote branches with `git pull`.

 ## Why Collaborate Using Git?